Updated 14th April 2022

 Insulin resistance and diet

 Insulin is a hormone — a chemical that communicates with other parts of your body to trigger important functions.
-Insulin tells your body to “unlock” your cells so that they absorb sugar (glucose) from your bloodstream.

 Overweight and obesity lead to excess fat storage around your organs and waistline, increasing your risk of insulin resistance.

-Over time, your body gets used to this extra insulin and becomes less sensitive to it.
-This reduces how much glucose your cells absorb from your bloodstream and starts to increase your risk of prediabetes and diabetes by raising your overall blood sugar levels.
+Over time, your body gets used to the extra insulin and becomes less sensitive to it.
+This reduces how much glucose your cells absorb from your bloodstream.

 The ZOE at-home test analyzes your blood sugar responses to food, as well as your blood fat responses and your gut health.